structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Pages & Templates.md

 Like the Preview tab for Page elements, this tab displays the same rendered output for all elements within a page, as the preview always renders from the root of the page hierarchy.
 This means whether you are viewing the Page element itself or any child element, you will see the complete page output here.

 ### The Editor Tab
+The Editor tab is where you edit the actual content of template and content elements.
+It provides a full-featured code editor based on Monaco (the editor from VS Code) with syntax highlighting and autocompletion.
+At the bottom of the tab, the content type selector controls how the text is processed before rendering.
+Select Markdown or AsciiDoc to have your content converted to HTML, or choose plaintext, XML, JSON, or other formats for direct output.
+For HTML templates like the Main Page Template, set the content type to `text/html` to output the markup directly.

 ### The Repeater Tab
+The Repeater tab provides the same configuration options as on HTML elements, allowing you to configure the element as a repeater with a data source and data key.

 ### The Security Tab
 The Security tab contains the Access Control settings for the current element, with owner, visibility flags and individual user / group access rights.